Medical Power of Attorney

 - An employee of your attending physician

-- An employee of a health care facility in which you are a patient if the employee is providing direct patient care to you or is an officer, director, partner, or business office employee of the health care facility or of any parent organization of the health care facility
+- An employee of a health care facility in which you are a patient if that employee is providing direct patient care to you or is an officer, director, partner, or business office employee of the health care facility or of any parent organization of the health care facility

 - A person who, at the same time this Power of Attorney is executed, has a claim against any part of your estate after your death